YLab-UChicago/ISCA_AE/README.md

 (This command might take a few minutes)

 Then ssh to the TPU VM:
+(SSH might return error message when TPU is still in initialization.
+Wait for a while and the connection will be built.)
 ```
 gcloud alpha compute tpus tpu-vm ssh ${TPU_NAME} --zone=${TPU_LOCATION} --project ${PROJECT_ID}
 ```